 The real estate industry has plenty of variables when it comes to property values and making smart investments.
 Ask any Seattle property management professional about the most important aspects of a good rental, and they’ll likely say "location" is near or at the top of the list.

-As a real estate investment professional, how do you go about choosing the best neighborhood for your next (or first) rental property?
+As a real estate investment professional, how do you choose the best neighborhood for your next (or first) rental property?
 The real estate industry breaks properties down into three classes of neighborhoods.
 Here's what rental owners need to know about each one when getting started or adding to a real estate investment portfolio.

-To get you started, we've compiled some information about each type of property below.
+To get you started, we've compiled some information about each type of neighborhood below.

-These properties are "pride of ownership" homes with pristine exteriors, updated interiors, and lawns that are kept up quite well.
+These neighborhoods include "pride of ownership" homes with pristine exteriors, updated interiors, and lawns that are kept up quite well.
 The streets are lined with trees, crime is low, and schools are excellent.
-Think of Class A properties as your high-end Seattle suburban neighborhood that attracts families to homes that can impress friends, family members, and colleagues.
+Think of Class A neighborhoods as your high-end Seattle suburban neighborhood that attracts families to homes that can impress friends, family members, and colleagues.

 From an investment property perspective, Class A homes don't usually deliver an excellent return on investment.
 Seattle property management professionals might recommend staying away from these properties unless you have a target niche of offering luxury rentals or have other types of rentals in your portfolio to generate more cash flow.